usnistgov/OSCAL/docs/content/contribute/dev-lunch/_index.md

 {{% usa-tag %}}Format{{% /usa-tag %}} Question and Answer, Discussion

-Each teleconference will cover the following:
+After a brief introduction to the meeting, each teleconference will cover the following:

 - The OSCAL team will provide a *short summary* of **what we are currently working on**.
 (5 to 10 minutes)
 - The OSCAL team will **discuss issues** that we need **community feedback** on or **help with**, if we have any for that week.
 (0 to 10 minutes)